safesparrow/fsharp-benchmark-generator/README.md

 ## What is it
 A command-line app for generating and running benchmarks of FCS using high-level analysis definitions

+Its goal is to make it easy to run FCS benchmarks that are:
+* high-level
+* using real, publicly-available codebase examples
+* reproducible

 ## How it works
 ### Dependency graph
+Below chart describes dependencies of the two main components - generator and runner.

+Note that the generator is completely independent from the runner, including having different FCS references.
 ```mermaid
 graph LR;
     subgraph Generation